 One trick to rid water of chlorine is to let your water sit out for 24-48 hours.
 Doing so will allow ample time for chemicals to evaporate, making tap water usable for growing.

 Tap water is inexpensive, meaning it’s easy to scale.
 Also, there’s little labor involved in using tap water after the ppm and pH are adjusted.

 This option may not be available for growers living in cities with heavily treated water systems.
 Organic growers will also find that chemicals in treated water may have a negative impact on biological life in soil.

 You can create a system to collect rainwater or gray water.
 These systems work very well under the right circumstances and can be both inexpensive and environmentally friendly.

-Water collection systems such as rainwater catches are a great way to sustainably source water for a garden.
-These systems can last for long periods of time with little maintenance and can be scaled for any size garden.
+Water collection systems, such as rainwater and gray water catches, can last for long periods of time with little maintenance and can be scaled for any size garden.
 Systems like this are especially useful in climates with dry periods where water saving is encouraged.

 Unfortunately, many jurisdictions have ordinances that either completely prohibit or set strict limits on the collection of rainwater and the reuse of gray water.
 Proponents of these restrictions argue that there are health and safety concerns.

 Although setting up a simple water catching system can be inexpensive, there is still some start-up capital required.
 Water that has been collected either by rain or by reuse will also need to be filtered and stored properly, requiring filter systems and specially graded storage containers built to withstand the elements without risk of contamination or breaking.

 Bottled water is a great pure, uncontaminated source that’s relatively inexpensive for a small-scale garden.
 Most grocery stores and shopping centers have bottled distilled water and many companies offer water delivery services at reasonable prices.